Directed by: Steven Spielberg || Produced by: Frank Marshall

 There’s nothing particularly special or unique about Raiders‘ premise or story, at least on paper: Biblical themes and Nazi Occultists, tomb raiding and archaeological intrigue mixed with classic spy-thriller politics, lots of punching and shooting, etc. It’s very James Bond-esque in many ways, though both Jones and Bond owe obvious debt and narrative lineage to adventure serials, comics, and mystery novels that predate them and even cinema.
 What propels Raiders of the Lost Ark to another level are Spielberg’s epic direction, Jones’ charismatic performance, and John Williams’ unforgettable score.

 Remember, we’re dealing with the all-time Hollywood blockbuster-master in ole’ Steve, and his right-hand music-man, Williams, writes and orchestrates one of the most iconic musical accompaniments in cinematic history.
 The action-scenes and stunts in Raiders are breathlessly entertaining, brutal, and well choreographed with the brilliant music.
 This was the day and age of practical stunts, effects, and dedicated on-location shooting, and Raiders is one of the finest films to have emerged from that era of down-and-dirty filmmaking.
-Though somehow still conceivable as a “film for all ages” at the time of its release, Raiders is a fucking ferocious movie at times, and that’s what makes it awesome.
-Blood flows freely and frequently here, and both Jones and his feminine cohort, Ravenwood, murder numerous opponents (namely Nazis) in cold blood with extreme prejudice.
+Though somehow still conceivable as a “film for all ages” at the time of its release, Raiders is a ferocious movie at times, and that’s what makes it awesome.
+Blood flows freely and frequently here, and both Jones and his feminine cohort, Ravenwood, murder numerous opponents (namely Nazis) in cold blood and with extreme prejudice.
 People fucking explode from the wrath of God, for Christ’s sake.
 Remember folks, this movie was rated PG back in the day.

 To summarize, what’s great about Indiana Jones movies in general and Raiders of the Lost Ark, in particular, are their dedication to the gritty adventure serials from which they drew their inspiration.
 The only things that differentiate something like Raiders of the Lost Ark from its ancestors are the technological prowess and artistic dedication of its creators, namely its director, cast, and score composer.
 Lucas and screenwriter Laurence Kasdan got the story and feel right, but everybody else wasn’t afraid to take no prisoners in getting us the rest of the way.